Cheukting/pyO3_202/README.md

 ```
 If you run into other issues, have a look at the [FAQ page at PyO3 user guide](https://pyo3.rs/v0.27.1/faq.html) and see if there is a solution/ workaround for it.

+*Note: recently testing running `cargo test` using `uv` enviroments produced some weird error.
+For example: `Fatal Python error: Failed to import encodings module` If you have the same issue, please let me know.
+In the meantime, you can try using other Python environments, for example `pyenv`, to see if it works.*

 Now, spend some time to expand the module.
 Add more functionalities in `src/lib.rs` and don't forget to test it in `pytests/test.rs`.
 For example, you can create another public future of `value_meal` which is a meal with a burger, a soda and a fries.
 It can be an item in the order.
 So an order can be "value_meal burger soda" which in total will have 2 burgers, 2 soda and 1 fries.

 ---